Code-Institute-Submissions/Home-library/README.md

 #### Throubleshooting

-1. Navbar: at first I wanted to use bootstrap grid to make it responsive, but I found it difficult to put seven titles into 12 columns in one row.
+1. *Navbar*: at first I wanted to use bootstrap grid to make it responsive, but I found it difficult to put seven titles into 12 columns in one row.
 Thats why I did that differently with burger icon for mobile devices for better responsivnes;
-1. Chart: chart called "Author" gave me lots of trouble to make it responsive especially on mobile devices My mentor recommended me to insert horizontal scroll bar.
+1. *Chart*: chart called "Author" gave me lots of trouble to make it responsive especially on mobile devices;
+My mentor recommended me to insert horizontal scroll bar;

 #### To be fixed